 What About Black Tea and Diabetes?

-Black tea also offers blood sugar benefits:
+Black tea also shows promising benefits for blood sugar regulation:

 Which Is Better for Diabetics?